 I don’t remember when I first started using crochet dishcloths but I haven’t gone back to disposable scrubs since.
 I absolutely love using crochet dishcloths.
 Aside from being able to reuse them again and again, they work up such a great, soapy lather and are perfect for surfaces that require gentler cleaning.
 Of course, they do not last forever and eventually become tattered and torn.
-A few days ago I was searching for a clean dishcloth and realised I was down to my last two “good” cloths (the others were either on their way out or were already in a better place).
-It was time to make more.
+A few days ago I was searching for a clean dishcloth and realized I was down to my last two “good” cloths (the others were either on their way out or were already in a better place).
+Good thing I had a handy dishcloth crochet pattern because it was time to make more.

 Dishcloth Crochet Pattern